ciaranpflanagan/ciaranpflanagan/README.md

 <img align='right' src="http://ciaran.cicisoft.net/img/Headshot-Aug-2019.jpg" width=200 style="margin: 10px;" />

 ## Software Engineer @ Microsoft
+Software Engineer at Microsoft with the Identity and Network Access Team in Dublin.
+Computer Science with Data Science graduate from UCD.

 Avid developer with experience delivering projects to clients as well as working in the startup & big tech environment.
 A keen cyclist and former competitive swimmer.
 Having grown up on a farm in rural Mayo I've a particular interest in Ag Tech and it's potential.